 After walking some hours through the wintry night, the group sought refuge in a stable, where they hoped to wait out the freezing temperatures.
 After what the respondent said was a “horrible night”, the group set off to try and re-enter Albania.
 Now that it was light, they could get their bearings and had a rough idea of which way to go.

 However, as soon as they crossed the Albanian border, the respondent was apprehended by what he alleged were Frontex officers.
-They wore black uniforms, balaclavas and displayed the flags of Poland and Germany on their uniforms.
+He described them as wearing balaclavas and black uniforms which displayed the flags of Poland and Germany.
 The respondent also documented that the officers had two white Range Rovers, with the flags of Poland and Germany on their registration plates.

 Since they were apprehended almost instantaneously after crossing the border, the respondent also believed that the officers had been tracking the group for some time.